someobserver/recurgence/math/appendix-a/index.md

 3. **Boundary and Edge Cases** — treatment of singularities, degenerate configurations, and limiting behaviors.
 4. **Implementation Notes** — guidance for discretization, numerical stability, and translation to computational architectures.

-This appendix functions as a reference for both theoretical development and practical realization, supporting the mathematical robustness and operational soundness of all RFT components.
+This appendix is a reference for both theoretical development and practical realization, supporting the mathematical robustness and operational soundness of all RFT components.

 ---